How to use YouTube polls to create more engagement

 • YouTube channels must have over 500 subscribers to access Community posts.

-• If you have recently reached 500 subscribers, it can take up to 1 week to see the Community tab appear.
+• If a channel has recently reached 500 subscribers, it can take up to 1 week to see the Community tab appear.

 • Make sure your YouTube channel isn’t set for kids.